GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.
 See the libplctag website for all PLCs supported by the library.

-The screenshot shows what the app looks like but it was taken with v2.1.17, while the app is currently set to use v2.3.6 (which doesn't support MicroLogix PID).
+The screenshot shows what the app looks like.
+It was taken with libplctag v2.1.17, while the app is currently set to use v2.3.6.
+MicroLogix PID will only be available with v2.1.22 and lower.

 # Usage